Skip to main content

 • Have an immediate line of support in the event you have questions or need clarification about the M.S. in Clinical Mental Health Counseling

 Yes!
 This program is accredited by the New England Commission of Higher Education (NECHE).
-Regional accreditation is accepted for licensure requirements for master’s level mental health counselor licenses in 47 out of 50 states in the US.
+Regional accreditation is accepted for licensure requirements for master’s level mental health counselor licenses in 47 out of 50 states in the U.S.

 Kentucky, North Carolina and Ohio are currently the only states that specifically require CACREP accreditation for licensure.